 It is a stereotype of cyclists that they run red lights, peddling off into the sunset with a bag of stolen treasure.
 In reality, barely any cyclists go through red lights.
 Of course, some do, but so do drivers.
 Research by the Department for Transport, ignoring traffic signals contributed to 1% of cycling accidents and 1% of car accidents in 2013.
 This means there was 187 and 1664 accidents respectively.
 Clearly, for drivers to accuse cyclists of being red light bandits is unfair.

 Actually, they’ve never been cheaper.
-In the early 1900s, a good bike would costs a month’s wages.
-Nowadays, bikes aren’t much of a cost, with the average weekly wage being approximately £500.
+In the early 1900s, a good bike would cost a month’s wages.
+Nowadays, bikes aren’t much of a chunk out the ole’ budget, with the average weekly wage being approximately £500.
 You can get a decent bike for that much!

 Cycling has its risks, as does anything.
 Wear a helmet and reflective gear and you’ll be fine.
 To put some perspective onto it, coronary heart disease kills 75,000 people each year in the UK.
 One in 10 of these deaths, which is 7,500, are due to physical inactivity.